Kirthi-Raman/FileConversionMacro/README.md

 # FileConversionMacro
-VBA Excel Macro to convert a PDF to Text document
+VBA Excel Macro to convert a word document into a PDF document